wutSalty/b-set-pid/README.md

 ## Tips and suggestions
 - Try not to use station names that are too long
-- 6 interchange lines per row before things break
+- 6 interchange lines per row before things break overflow
 - Round icons don't do well with more than 1 character
 - Domestic and International are hard-coded to have an airplane icon in the upcoming list
 - Click on a colour in the template to copy its value, then paste it into a colour input